Formatting

 Tables

 Panache supports all Pandoc table types and normalizes alignment and spacing while preserving content and attributes.
-Formatted table blocks are indented by two spaces.
+Pipe, simple, and multiline table blocks are indented by two spaces.
+Grid tables are left at the margin (column 0): Pandoc only recognizes a grid table when its +---+ border starts at column 0, so an indented border would be parsed as a paragraph instead.

 Pipe Tables